MrGarrison7212/fridge/README.md

 ## 7. Frontend (fridge-frontend)

 The Angular frontend lives in a separate repository (`fridge-frontend`) and:

 - uses Basic Auth with the same test user
 - calls this backend at http://localhost:8080/api/items

 For details, setup and tests, see the `README.md` in the [frontend repository](https://github.com/MrGarrison7212/fridge-frontend).

+## 8. Future improvements

+The current scope is intentionally small, but the architecture is ready for future extensions, for example:

+- Support for multiple users / fridges, so each user manages their own items
+- Replace the in-memory H2 database with a real persistent database (e.g. PostgreSQL) for production use
+- Additional filtering endpoints (e.g. items expiring soon based on best-before date)
+- Pagination and sorting for large lists of items
+- Email notifications for items that are close to expiring (once user accounts are introduced), etc...